 What is Kombu Kelp?

-Who better to explain Kombu seaweed than one of our expert harvesters?
+Who better to explain the brown seaweed Kombu kelp and its benefits than one of our expert harvesters?
 Seaweed Manager Rory MacPhee, the original 'Mara Man,' shares some insights on this slippery brown kelp.

 A seaweed by many other names